EuroProofNet/europroofnet.github.io/_pages/wg6/2022-05-kickoff/wg6-kickoff.md

 ## Registration, talk submission, funding application

-Registration is free, but required for planning purposes, by **Friday 13 May**.
-The registration form will be available here shortly.
+Registration is free, but required for planning purposes, by **Friday 13 May**: [registration form](https://forms.gle/zgvMSjBUVD392kPs6).

 There is some space remaining for contributed talks.
 If you would like to talk, please submit a proposal (title and short abstract) along with your registration, by **Monday 11 April**.